 Call us at (608) 854-2283 or (815) 777-0880

-Veterinary Associates is a 7 doctor practice with clinics to serve you in Galena, IL and Hazel Green, WI.
+Veterinary Associates is an eight doctor practice with clinics to serve you in Galena, IL and Hazel Green, WI.
 We provide comprehensive care for many species; including dogs, cats, beef and dairy cattle, horses, camelids, sheep, pigs, and select pocket pets.
 Some of our services include vaccinations, soft tissue surgeries including spay and neuter, well pet visits, and senior care for your aging pet.
 We also are available for care of acute cases in your pet's time of need.

 Ambulatory services are available for equine, camelids and food animals in northwestern Illinois and southwestern Wisconsin including routine herd health visits, sick animal needs, and annual pregnancy exams and vaccinations for our beef clients.